Cause for Alarm (album)

 Cause for Alarm is the second full-length studio album by New York hardcore band Agnostic Front.
 It was released in 1986 on Relativity/Combat Records and follows 1984's Victim in Pain.
 The album is still available on a split release with Victim in Pain on the same disc.

-Overview
+AllMusic have also stated that Cause for Alarm was “massively influential in the American hardcore scene, as well as providing a key stepping-stone toward speed and thrash metal.”

+Background and style

+During Agnostic Front's early years they were always on shaky legs due to Roger Miret and Vinnie Stigma's mercurial relationship which led to them tempering with the band's sound.
+Inevitably, as their musicianship continued to improve, the bandmembers such as drummer Louie Beatto and additional guitarist Alex Kinon began losing some of their raw hardcore sound, and with heavy metal rising in popularity, the group started experimenting with the tightly controlled velocity of thrash metal.
+This is also the record where lead singer Roger Miret went away from his deep vocals of British Oi! and the shouting instead he experimented with a higher, more metal-influenced voice.

 The addition of a second guitarist Alex Kinon led to a more metallic approach, although the songs still had mostly a hardcore sound.
 One other line-up change was the replacement of Dave Jones by Louie Beatto on drums.
 The band would further explore the metal sound on their next album, 1987's Liberty and Justice For...